yonatankarp/spring-starter/README.md

 - integration with GitHub Actions
 - integration with Dependabot
 - integration with SonarCloudA
+- Integration with PostgreSQL, Flyway & Jooq
+- Integration with test containers
 - MIT license and contribution information

 ## Setup